jvlflame/Rename-JAV-files-javlibrary/README.md

 # Rename JAV Files
 Rename JAV files downloaded from JAVLibrary.com to their common ID format.
+If you manually sort your library, and hate having your video file naming scheme cluttered and inconsistent, this is for you.

 ## About
 **Rename-JAV.ps1** will: